Skip to content

 hle expose --service http://localhost:8123 --label ha

-Expose development web app without authentication:
+Expose a development app without authentication:

 Terminal window

-hle expose --service http://localhost:3000 --auth none
+hle expose --service http://localhost:3000 --label dev --auth none

 Expose and allow specific users in one command: